-Paper Birch Betula papyrifera
+Clump Paper Birch Betula papyrifera '(clump)'

-Height: 60 feet Spread: 35 feet
+Height: 50 feet Spread: 35 feet

-Sunlight: O O
+Sunlight: O 0

-Hardiness Zone: 2a
+Hardiness Zone: 1b

 Other Names: White Birch, Canoe Birch

 Description:

-The king of the northern birches, with snow-white peeling bark and gold fall color; needs adequate moisture and well-drained soils; a great accent tree, and one of the best for winter value, keep it happy to avoid problems with birch borer
+Stunning multi-stemmed form of paper birch shows off snow-white peeling bark and gold fall color; needs adequate moisture and well-drained soils; a great accent tree, and one of the best for winter value, keep it happy to avoid problems with birch borer

 Ornamental Features

-Paper Birch has dark green deciduous foliage on a tree with an oval habit of growth.
+Clump Paper Birch has dark green deciduous foliage on a tree with an oval habit of growth.
 The pointy leaves turn an outstanding gold in the fall.
 The peeling white bark is extremely showy and adds significant winter interest.

 Landscape Attributes

-Paper Birch is a deciduous tree with a shapely oval form.
+Clump Paper Birch is a multi-stemmed deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-- Insects
+Insects

-Paper Birch is recommended for the following landscape applications;
+Clump Paper Birch is recommended for the following landscape applications;

+- Accent - Shade

-Paper Birch bark Photo courtesy of NetPS Plant Finder
+Clump Paper Birch in fall Photo courtesy of NetPS Plant Finder